 Jewish hospitals -- Colorado -- Denver

-Overview Asherman was a longtime volunteer for NJH, beginning when she joined the New York Auxiliary Chapter of the National Home for Jewish Children.
-She later became president of the axillary, and then as a national auxiliary board member and trustee.
+Abstract Bea Asherman was a longtime volunteer for National Jewish Health, beginning when she joined the New York Auxiliary Chapter of the National Home for Jewish Children, later the National Asthma Center.
+She became president of the New York auxillary, and then a national auxiliary board member and trustee.
+She continued to volunteer after the National Asthma Center merged with National Jewish Hospital.
 She helped establish 17 auxiliary chapters in New York.
-Collection contains photographs, correspondence, journals and newsletters related to Bea Asherman from 1924 through 1998.
+Collection contains photographs,...

 Abstract Dr. Jeanne Abrams of the Rocky Mountain Jewish Historical Society of the Center for Judaic Studies collected materials of the Jewish Consumptives' Relief Society separate from the JCRS Records.
 Collection contains a draft of "The Origins of Denver's JCRS" by Dr. Charles Spivak, newspaper articles, issues of patients' magazine Hatikvah, contribution forms, "Thirty Years of Saving Lives" history of JCRS sanitorium, JCRS programs and pamphlets and, books related JCRS from 1900 through 1982.

 Abstract The Beck Archives Photograph Collection contains photographs, negatives, and other materials which reflect the rich, varied, and vibrant Jewish experience in the Rocky Mountain region, with a special emphasis on Colorado.
 It also contains some photographs from other states and countries.